What does a bookkeeper do?

 The main role of bookkeepers is to categorize expenses and income for their clients.
 Some of the other responsibilities are al-a-carte based on client needs and what services the bookkeeper is willing to provide, including invoicing and bill pay.

-Watch the video here, or keep reading to learn more!
+Click HERE to watch the video, or keep reading to learn more!

 How to Categorize Expenses and Income